caendesilva/microserve/docs/installation.md

 redirect all requests to the `server.php` file.
 Microserve will inject a `Request` instance to the `HttpKernel` which you can use for routing.

->warn Remember to keep your source files outside of your public HTML directory!
+>warn Remember to keep your source files outside your public HTML directory!

 ## Step 4: Next steps